fileverse/fileverse-cryptography/README.md

-# Fileverse Crypto
+# Fileverse Cryptography

-Fileverse is a privacy-first and decentralized workspace with note-taking, collaboration and spreadsheet apps.
+Fileverse is a privacy-first and decentralized workspace, with collaborative apps for note-taking, spreadsheets, file-sharing, and presentation slides.
 This repo contains a comprehensive, type-safe cryptographic library for the end-to-end encrypted Fileverse applications, including [dsheets.new](https://sheets.fileverse.io) and [ddocs.new](https://docs.fileverse.io).
 The library provides a set of easy-to-use cryptographic primitives with a focus on security, type safety, and flexibility, which can be used for any JavaScript/TypeScript applications.

 ## Features